 Mohair fibres are 3 times more resistant to rubbing than wool fibres.

 The Corrymoor Story is unique.
 Our knowledge of mohair and the sock knitting industry has grown alongside the business.
 Every year presents us with new challenges.
-Uppermost in our minds is the care of our goats and the countryside, the production of a British made product of style, quality and durability and an efficient and thoughtful service to Corrymoor Sock customers.
+Uppermost in our minds has always been the care of our animals and the countryside, the production of a British made product of style, quality and durability and an efficient and thoughtful service to Corrymoor Sock customers.